aq-org/aq-website/en/src/content/post/an-excellent-virtual-machine-memory-architecture.md

 }
 ```

-However, this design has high requirements for data storage, because the data may be disrupted, so a special function is needed to operate with memory. </br>
+However, this design has high requirements for data storage, because the length of the data is not fixed, so a special function is needed to operate with memory. </br>

 ```C
 // Writes the data that |data_ptr| points to of size |size| to the data of at